sknefi/intro_to_databases_uuhw/readme.md

 + Author - Represents authors who write books
 + Book - Represents books written by authors
 + Member - Represents library members who can loan books
++ Member Contact - Stores contact information for each library member
 + Loan - Tracks loans of books to members

 ### Relationships:

-+ An Author can write multiple Books (1:N)
++ An Author can write multiple Books (1:N relationship between author and book)
-+ A Member can borrow multiple Books through Loans (M:N implemented via loan)
++ A Member can borrow multiple Books through Loans (M:N relationship, implemented via the loan table)
++ A Member Contact entry corresponds to each Member and stores additional details such as phone, email, and address (1:1 relationship)
-+ Each Loan links a Member to a specific Book and contains details of the borrowing event
++ Each Loan links a Member to a specific Book and contains details of the borrowing event, including loan date and return date

 # Summary
-This database efficiently models the relationships between authors, books, members, and loans in a library system.
-It enforces data integrity with constraints, optimizes queries using indexes, and supports advanced features like views for easy reporting.
+This database models the relationships between authors, books, members, loans, and member contact information in a library system.
+The system supports advanced features like views and constraints, ensuring that data remains consistent and queries are optimized.
+Additionally, indexing helps improve query performance, while cascading updates and deletes maintain data integrity when records are modified or removed.